BEFORE

 ------------------

 IN THE FUTURE WE MAY, OR MAY NOT, EDIT THE COMMENTS AND FOOTNOTES.
 THEY REPRESENT AN ONGOING ATTEMPT TO ANSWER QUESTIONS AS QUICKLY AS POSSIBLE.
 SOME COMMENTS MAY CONTAIN ERRORS AND SOME MAY NEED FURTHER EDITING.
-PLEASE VISIT THIS PAGE PERIODICALLY TO VIEW ADDITIONAL MATERIALS.

 THE COMMENTS MAY INCLUDE REPLIES TO SPECIFIC QUESTIONS WE HAVE BEEN ASKED.
 SOME OF THE REPLIES WERE ORIGINALLY DIRECTED TO PEOPLE WHO HAD NOT READ OUR BOOK, AND THEREFORE MAY INCLUDE QUOTES FROM THE BOOK.
 IF YOU HAVE READ THE COMMENTS BEFORE, YOU WILL NOTICE THAT THE NOTES ARE MUCH SHORTER THAN THEY USED TO BE.
 WE HAVE INCORPORATED MORE OF THE NOTES IN THE APPENDIX OF THE BOOK AND IN OUR LIFENOTES TO GIVE READERS A BETTER UNDERSTANDING OF OUR CONCLUSIONS.
 THESE NOTES MAY BE MODIFIED FROM TIME TO TIME, HOWEVER THEY ARE ESSENTIALLY COMPLETE.

-(last revisions
+(last major revisions

 CONTENTS: (please allow file to load completely before using the following